Git Worktree

 Integration with Workflows

-Section titled “Integration with Workflows”/workflows:review
+Section titled “Integration with Workflows”/ce:review

 1. Check current branch2.
 If ALREADY on target branch (PR branch or requested branch) → stay there, no worktree needed3.
-If DIFFERENT branch than the review target → offer worktree: "Use worktree for isolated review? (y/n)" - yes → call git-worktree skill - no → proceed with PR diff on current branch/workflows:work
+If DIFFERENT branch than the review target → offer worktree: "Use worktree for isolated review? (y/n)" - yes → call git-worktree skill - no → proceed with PR diff on current branch/ce:work

-Section titled “/workflows:work”Always offer choice:
+Section titled “/ce:work”Always offer choice:

 1. Ask: "How do you want to work?
 1. New branch on current worktree (live work) 2.
 Worktree (parallel work)"